kashif-saeed1122/Email-tracker-agent/README.md

 1. **Scanner Node**: Connects to Gmail, filters emails based on intent (Bill vs Promo), and downloads PDFs.
 2. **PDF Processor**: Extracts raw text and tables from documents.
-3. **Data Extractor**: Uses Gemini 1.5 to convert raw text into structured JSON (Vendor, Amount, Due Date).
+3. **Data Extractor**: Uses Gemini 2.5 flash to convert raw text into structured JSON (Vendor, Amount, Due Date).
 4. **RAG System**: Saves the data into ChromaDB using Voyage AI embeddings.
 5. **Planner**: The agent decides which tools to use based on your request.